waldronmatt/groundwork/packages/ui/README.md

 # Demo-UI

 A demo react component library.
-Heavily inspired by [this article](https://dev.to/receter/how-to-create-a-react-component-library-using-vites-library-mode-4lma)
+Heavily inspired by [this article](https://dev.to/receter/how-to-create-a-react-component-library-using-vites-library-mode-4lma).

 ## Features

 - Fully tree shakeable (`js` and `css`)
+- Outputs both `esm` and `cjs` bundles
+- Component library is written in TypeScript
 - Compiled CSS modules (consuming app is not required to support css modules)
 - Bundle auto generates declaration files (`.d.ts`), source maps for declaration files (`.d.ts.map`), and source maps for JavaScript files (`.js.map`)
-- Submodules setup for explicit path referencing.
+- Subpath exports for explicit path referencing.
 Will automatically map to the right module system (`esm` and `cjs`)
+- Component updates auto reflect (hmr) in monorepos when referenced via the `lib` subpath export and installed via the `workspace:` protocol
 - Libraries are externalized for a lighter bundle size (`react`, `react/jsx-runtime`)

 ## Installation